Algiers Point

 Algiers Point is a location on the Lower Mississippi River in New Orleans, Louisiana.
 In river pilotage, Algiers Point is one of the many points of land around which the river flows—albeit a significant one.
-Since the 1970s, the name Algiers Point has also referred to the neighborhood in the immediate vicinity of that point.
 People from Algiers Point (and Algiers as a whole) are known as Algierines, or Algerines.
+During Hurricane Katrina, residents of Algiers Point are alleged to have murdered dozens of displaced black people in racially motivated hate attacks which were never prosecuted by law enforcement officials.

 Navigational point

 The course of the Mississippi River past and through New Orleans is in the shape of a crescent.
 As the river reaches the downriver end of that crescent, flowing by then in a northerly direction, it makes a sharp "right-hand" turn to the east.
 The French Quarter, Faubourg Marigny and Bywater lie on the outside of the bend on the river's left descending bank.
 The point of land on the river's right descending bank is, and has historically been, called Algiers Point.